afarguellesd/openshif-apache2.4.18-php5.4-nodejs-socketio/README.md

 This is stuff which needs to be done right now.
 Feel free to do a pull request!

 * Add config description
-* Add install docs
-* Add description of what gets installed and how
 * (Add link to blog with more in-depth explanation)